New to yoga?

 We are more than just a studio.
 We designed Good Space for everyone to expand that good feeling from the mat into the community.
 We welcome you to take a time out in our space before or after practice.

 Good Space knows life gets heavy.
-We provide mats and filtered water so your day isn’t weighed down getting to class.
+We provide mats and water so your day isn’t weighed down getting to class.

 New to meditation?